waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Brock's Lead: GEODUDE (Offense-driven, can throw rocks with high accuracy).
 - Brock's Other: ONIX (All-defense, watch out for its BIND attack).
 - Warning: Electric attacks are harmless to Brock's Ground-type Pokémon (bad for Pikachu).

+- Game State Data: Treat `reachable: no` for warps/connections as absolute truth.
+Do not attempt to access until status changes.